2iq/aws-ecr-create-repository/README.md

 ### `ecr-name`

-**Required** The name ECR repository that needs to be created if not existent.
+The ECR repository name is optional.
-    Default: name of git repository where action is executed.
+It will fallback to the name of git repository where action is executed from.

 ## Outputs

 ### `ecr-name`

-The name of the ECR repository.
+The name of the ECR repository; `ecr-name` from inputs.
-Same as `ecr-name` in inputs.

 Examples: `my-custom-ecr-repo-name`, `aws-ecr-create-repository`, `foo`